thousight/react-native-draggable-switch/README.md

 ## Getting started

-`yarn add react-native-session-timer-modal react-native-background-timer moment react-native-modal`
+`yarn add react-native-session-timer-modal`

 ### Automatic Linking

 `react-native link react-native-background-timer`

+**note:** This is linking the dependent library `react-native-background-timer` instead of this library.

 ### Manual Linking